 Mobile searches and mobile shopping are slowly taking over and outnumbering desktop searches and shopping.
 In fact, some estimates show that, by the year 2021, more than half of all online shopping will be done using mobile devices.

 This makes it crucial that you optimize your website for mobile devices and ensure a smooth shopping experience for all your mobile visitors.
-To do this, you’ll want to adapt your Magento website to align with how mobile users shop and browse the Internet.
+To do this, you’ll want to adapt your Adobe Commerce website to align with how mobile users shop and browse the Internet.

 Start by using larger input boxes and buttons to prevent misclicks.
 You’ll also want to use a bigger font size to improve readability.
 Avoid using popups since these can significantly slow down the browsing experience for mobile users as well.